apiato/documentation/docs/components/optional-components/service-providers.md

 The highlighted section showcases the crucial service provider registration points:

 - `MainServiceProvider.php` acts as the central registration point for custom service providers specific to a container.
-- `ShipProvider.php` acts as the central registration point for the Ship (global) service providers.
+- `ShipProvider.php` acts as the central registration point for the Ship (general) service providers.

 ```php
 app